Sanix-Darker/sanixdk.xyz/content/blogs/how-to-add-prompt-confirm-box-in-bash.md

 ![bash-confirm](https://cdn.jsdelivr.net/gh/sanix-darker/sanixdk.xyz@master/content/assets/how-to-add-prompt-confirm-box-in-bash/preview.jpg)

 ### HOW TO ADD PROMPT BOX CONFIRMATION IN BASH
-`2024-06-15 03:30PM` • 12 min read • **#cli** **#bash**
+`2024-06-15 03:30PM` • 12 min read • **#cli** **#bash** **#linux**

+Yo, what's up ?
+It's me again, with a #uselesstech linux/bash tips for you.

-Creating a prompt confirm feature in Bash is essential for scripts that require user confirmation before executing critical actions.
-This feature can help prevent accidental commands that might disrupt systems or cause data loss.
+Creating a prompt confirm feature in Bash(or shell scripting in general) is essential for scripts that require user confirmation before executing 'critical' actions.
+This feature can help prevent accidental commands that might disrupt systems or cause data loss (since most of them ar irreversible).
 In this tutorial, we'll build a `_confirm` function in Bash that prompts the user for confirmation and executes a command based on their response.
 We'll also explain each part of the function step by step and provide examples of how to use it.

-#### INTRODUCTION TO THE *my `_confirm`* FUNCTION
+#### INTRODUCTION TO *my `_confirm`* FUNCTION

 The `_confirm` function is a method i made myself and i use it everytime when composing conditionals operations, it takes a message as input and, based on the user's response, executes a command.
 It also includes a non-interactive mode for automated scripts.
 Here is the complete `_confirm` function, followed by a detailed explanation of each part: